Nuts are perfect healthy snacks that are rich in polyunsaturated fatty acids, however, they also have a high amount of calories.

 A fascinating study shows that eating 30 grams of walnuts on a low-fat diet not only increased dietary PUFA in the first 3 months but also reduced fasting insulin levels (source).

-Which is a great news for people with diabetes problems because just a small amount of walnuts per day can make a significant difference
+Which is great news for people with diabetes problems because just a small amount of walnuts per day can make a significant difference

 Can You Eat Pistachios While Fasting?